-The ECDQSP promotes and encourages school readiness by utilizing the age appropriate Frogstreet curriculum kits at each TRS certified child care center.
-The Frogstreet curriculum was selected after surveying school districts in which the majority of WFSCB children were/or would be attending when they entered the public school system.
-It was determined that the Frogstreet curriculum was being used in those school district pre-kindergarten and kindergarten classrooms.
-Introducing the Workforce children to the Frogstreet age-appropriate curriculum kits allows the children to establish an educational and instructional foundation that was/or could be built upon from year to year, culminating with the child's pre-kindergarten vear which introduced early literacy and early numeracy concepts to the children in the four- and five-vearold classrooms.
+The ECDQSP promotes and encourages school readiness by utilizing the age appropriate curriculum at each TRS certified child care center.
+Introducing the Workforce children to the age-appropriate curriculum allows the children to establish an educational and instructional foundation that was/or could be built upon from year to year, culminating with the child's pre-kindergarten year which introduced early literacy and early numeracy concepts to the children in the four- and five-year- old classrooms.
 To further enhance and emphasize school readiness, WFSCB integrated technology into its TRS certified child care centers by placing Smart Boards in these centers' pre-kindergarten classrooms in January 2015.
 The children utilize the Smart Boards to participate in educational activities.
 WFSCB has created teacher resource centers at its TRS certified child care centers.
 Each resource center contains a computer, printer, teacher desk and chair, and several early childhood educational resource books to help establish a teacher resource area at these child care centers.
 Staff may use these resources to create lesson plans and activities for their students.
 WFSCB plans to upgrade the Smart Boards and teacher resource centers at its existing TRS certified child care centers.